How to Renew Missouri Medicaid

 How to complete your MO HealthNet renewal

-Log into mydssapp.mo.gov to complete your renewal online.
-Create an account if you haven't already — you'll need your case number from your renewal notice.
+- Online (MyDSSapp) — log into mydssapp.mo.gov to complete your renewal online; create an account if needed using the case number from your renewal notice

-Visit your local Family Support Division (FSD) office.
-Bring your renewal notice, photo ID, and any required documents.
+- In person — visit your local Family Support Division (FSD) office, bringing your renewal notice, photo ID, and any required documents

-Complete Form IM-7R (renewal form) and mail to your local FSD office.
-Upload supporting documents at mydssupload.mo.gov to speed processing.
+- By mail — complete Form IM-7R (renewal form) and mail to your local FSD office; upload supporting documents at mydssupload.mo.gov to speed processing

 Documents you may need for renewal